strt/www/content/pages/index.md

 seo:
   title: ''
   description: >-
-    We transform people and brands with strategy and creativity.
     Would you like to work with us?
 Just let us know.
 We have a way of figuring things out.
   image: /media/uploads/default-og.jpg
 featured_case:
   - ../case/arbesko.md